miguelgondu/blog_hugo/content/posts/2024-03-16/when-does-vanilla-gpr-fail.md

 ## Lengthscales, lengthscales, lengthscales

 Our stationary kernels should reflect this change in distance.
 By including lengthscales, our computation of correlation is actually mediated by hyperparameters that we tune during training.
-Lengthscales govern the "zone of influence" of a given training point: large values allow GPs to have higher correlation _further away_, and lower correlations mean that the zone of influence of a given training point is small, distance-wise.
+Lengthscales govern the "zone of influence" of a given training point: large values allow GPs to have higher correlation _further away_, and lower lengthscales mean that the zone of influence of a given training point is small, distance-wise.
 Fig. 2 of [Hvarfner et al. 2024](https://arxiv.org/abs/2402.02229) exemplifies this.

 {{< figure src="/static/assets/hdgp_blogpost/lengthscale_impact.png" alt="Impact of the lengthscale on GP regression, taken from Hvarfner et al 2024" class="largeSize" title="The impact of lengthscales on Gaussian Process regression.
 (Image source: Fig. 2 of Hvarfner et al. 2024)" >}}